 Other files in English here

 Biographical Note

-Since then almost invisible, apart his personal participations in usually slightly secluded debates, lectures and conferences, his texts, essays, articles and bills have been usually appearing under a pen name (or sometimes liberally given to other individuals).
-In this way he kept on dealing with individual rights, state/religion related issues, liberalism, European federalist integration, Italian and Western political culture and identity issues, the political use of history in the frontier areas of NE Italy; he took part in the civic opposition movement to the populist, anti-liberal, sleazy, clerical, xenophobic, homophobic and anti-European surge of the last twenty years of Italian public life.
-Since 1999 he has resumed his regular contribution to the review Critica liberale”, a contribution dating back to 1969, when Critica liberale was the press agency of the left wing faction of the same name within the Liberal Party, already edited at the time by Enzo Marzo.
-At present he is active within the independent liberal think-tank Critica liberale foundation (one of the founding organisations of the European Liberal Forum) of which, among other things, he co-edits Gli Stati Uniti d’Europa (“The United States of Europe”), a European federalist supplement to the foundation monthly journal, together with Francesco Gui and Beatrice Rangoni Machiavelli.
-He is one of the promoters of italialaica.it and Società Pannunzio per la libertà d’informazione (Pannunzio Society for Freedom of Information), and also contributes to the monthly reviews MicroMega and Confronti, to the Italian edition of Lettre International and, as international affairs commentator, to the Genoa daily paper Il Secolo XIX”.
+Since then, his texts, essays, articles and law bills have usually been appearing under a pen name (or sometimes liberally given to other individuals), unless they implied further personal participations in public debates.
+In this way he kept on dealing with individual rights, state/religion related issues, liberal theory, European federalist integration, Italian and Western political culture and identity issues, the political use of history in the frontier areas of NE Italy, healthcare reform; he took part in the civic opposition movement to the populist, anti-liberal, sleazy, clerical, xenophobic, homophobic and anti-European surge of the last twentyfive years of Italian public life.
+Between 1999 and 2013 he resumed a regular contribution to the review Critica liberale”, a contribution dating back to 1969, when Critica liberale was the press agency of the faction of the same name within the Liberal Party.
+Already edited at the time by Enzo Marzo, the review had later become the voice of the independent liberal think-tank the Critica liberale foundation of which, inter alia, Giulio Ercolessi co-edited Gli Stati Uniti d’Europa (“The United States of Europe”), the European federalist supplement to the foundation monthly journal, together with Francesco Gui and Beatrice Rangoni Machiavelli.
+He was one of the initiators of italialaica.it and Società Pannunzio per la libertà d’informazione (Pannunzio Society for Freedom of Information), and also contributed to the monthly reviews MicroMega and Confronti, to the Italian edition of Lettre International and, as international affairs commentator, to the Genoa daily paper Il Secolo XIX”.

-In March 2009 he published the book L’Europa verso il suicidio?
+In March 2009 he wrote the book L’Europa verso il suicidio?
 Senza Unione federale il destino degli europei è segnato (Europe towards Suicide?
-Without a Federal Union the Fate of Europeans is Inescapable), printed by the publishing house Dedalo.
+Without a Federal Union the Fate of Europeans is Inescapable), published by Dedalo.

+Other files in English here